2019-2020 School Year (Revised 8/19/19)

 - Student riders may not transfer from bus to bus.

-- Waivers are approved for the period requested not to exceed the school year.
+- Waivers are approved for the period requested not to exceed the current school year.

-- Waivers are applicable only for the approved student, buses, routes, schedules, and stops.
+- Provisional waivers are applicable only for the approved student, buses, routes, schedules, and stops.

 - “Bus passes” are not authorized for use on district school buses at any time.

-- Waivers are not permitted to overcome changes in a student’s eligibility for transportation services (newly established walk zone to the school, etc.)
+- Provisional waivers are not permitted to overcome changes in a student’s eligibility for transportation services (newly established walk zone to the school, Two Mile Rule, etc.)

-- Parents/guardians are encouraged to make alternative transportation arrangements until when/if waiver applications are approved by Transportation.
+- Parents/guardians are encouraged to make alternative transportation arrangements until when/if waiver applications are approved.

-- Parents/guardians are encouraged to develop contingency plans for transportation services in the event waiver applications are not approved by Transportation.
+- Parents/guardians are encouraged to develop contingency plans for transportation services in the event waiver applications are not approved.